February’s contest winner was Amanda Bettle, who photographed sheep at The Natural Resources Trust of Easton.

 Livestock like sheep, goats , chickens, geese and a Jersey cow are used in an experiential education program available to area schools.
 The “Down on the Farm” field trips focus on how the animals contribute to food and fiber production.
 Groups of children learn and explore on the farm with NRT educators.
 They have a day filled with fun and educational hands-on opportunities like making butter, collecting eggs and carding wool by hand.

-Each month, we are posting the 2014 Massachusetts Agriculture Calendar’s photo of the month.
-Featuring photos of Bay State farming, the calendar is available for purchase.
+Each month, we are posting the 2015 Massachusetts Agriculture Calendar’s photo of the month.
+The calendar features a winning photo of Bay State farming as well as interesting facts about local agriculture.
+The 2015 Celebrating the Seasons of Massachusetts Agriculture Calendar is available for purchase.
 All photos were taken by amateur photographers who won the annual Massachusetts Agriculture Calendar Photo Contest.
-Proceeds from the $10 calendars benefit Massachusetts Agriculture in the Classroom, a non-profit organization that works with teachers to develop classroom materials.
-The calendar features a winning photograph each month, as well as interesting facts about local agriculture.
+Proceeds from the $10 calendars benefit Massachusetts Agriculture in the Classroom, a small, private non-profit organization that has been working since 1983 to provide agricultural education and training.

 2015 Agricultural Calendar: June posted on Jun 16